camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Zeebe Gateway

-Zeebe Gateway values key has been changed from `zeebe-gateway` to `zeebeGateway`.
+The Zeebe Gateway values key has been changed from `zeebe-gateway` to `zeebeGateway`.
 To migrate, move the values under the new key in the values file.

 Old: